jacob-keller/L0G-101086/README.md

 to that server.
 See [Configuring Emojis](#configuring-emojis) for more details.

+##### raids

+A boolean indicating if this guild should have raid encounters posted to it.
+If set to false, then the guild will not be assigned as the owner of a raid encounter.
+If set to true, then the raid encounter may be posted to this discord webook URL.
+If not set, the default is true.

 ##### fractals

-A boolean indicatinf if this guild should have fractal encounters posted to it.
+A boolean indicating if this guild should have fractal encounters posted to it.
 If set to false, then this guild will not be assigned as the owner of a fractal encounter.
-If set to true, then fractal encounters may be posted to this discord webhook URL in addition to the raid encounters.
+If set to true, then fractal encounters may be posted to this discord webhook URL.

 ##### everything